Labor Studies Journal

 Labor Studies Journal is a quarterly peer-reviewed academic journal covering research in the field of labor studies.
-Its editors-in-chief are Michelle Kaminski (Michigan State University) and Robert Bruno (University of Illinois).
+Its editors-in-chief are Robert Bruno (University of Illinois) and Victor Devinatz (Illinois State University).
 It was established in 1998 and is published by SAGE Publications on behalf of the United Association for Labor Education.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and Sociological Abstracts.